-I am a German translator specializing in cultural and intellectual history and 19th- and 20th-century letters and diaries.
-I also translate medical material and patents.
+I am a German translator specializing in intellectual and cultural history and 19th- and 20th-century diaries and letters.

 Latin.
 Story of a World Language, by Jürgen Leonhardt, Harvard University Press, 2013*

 * Named a Library Journal Best Book of 2013.

 No Justice in Germany: The Breslau Diaries, 1933-1941.
 The diaries of historian and teacher Willy Cohn (1888-1941), Stanford University Press, 2012